 Ref Controls Specified by PFC Tests of Controls Results of Tests 15.1 PFC monitors systems performance, utilization, capacities and event logs to ensure operational availability and integrity of systems processing.
 Observed management console visible on IT staff monitors multiple times throughout the year, and observed selected transaction processing logs.
 No exceptions noted.
 15.2 The Team Foundation Windows Server and user workstations are patched and virus/malware protections are updated on a timely basis.
-Observed security policy configurations for the TFS server and observed that windows updates are set to install automatically and the Windows End Point Protection definitions were updated on a timely basis.
+Observed security policy configurations for the TFS server and observed that Windows updates are set to install automatically and the Windows End Point Protection definitions were updated on a timely basis.
 No exceptions noted.
-15.3 Through May 10, 2018, the SimpliCD database was backed up daily.
-Subsequent to May 10, 2018, SQL Azure Premium Tier was in place for 35 day point-in-time restore and up to 7 year long- term retention.
-From a selection of days, inspected SimpliCD database backup logs and determined that backups are logged as successfully completed and any errors are investigated and resolved.
+15.3 The SimpliCD database is backed up via the SQL Azure Premium Tier, which provides 35 day point-in-time restore and up to 7 year long-term retention.
 Reviewed the Azure backup configurations to ensure the backup is in place and being utilized.
-No exceptions noted.
-15.4 Access to backup job scheduler is appropriately restricted.
-Inspected system generated lists of users with "Owner" role, which permits access to job scheduler and determined that all users with assigned "Owner" role are authorized employees or contractors and access is appropriately restricted.
+Reviewed the backup logs and determined that backups occurred throughout the testing period.
 No exceptions noted.